FutureGateway/PortalSetup/EGI-FedCloud/README.md

 To startup the application server you may use the standard scripts provided with Tomcat or you may use the 'start\_tomcat' utility:

 * Startup application server:
 `start_tomcat`.
-To manage daemon activity you can use the Tomcat manager front-end with `http://<VM_IP>:8080/manager` (default credentials are tomcat/tomcat).To stop Tomcat you can use `stop_tomcat` then please verify its java process with `ps -ef | grep tomcat | grep java` if the process still perist you may use '`killjava` command.
+To manage daemon activity you can use the Tomcat manager front-end with `http://<VM_IP>:8080/manager` (default credentials are tomcat/tomcat), however for security reasons, you can change these value in the contextualization script.To stop Tomcat you can use `stop_tomcat` then please verify its java process with `ps -ef | grep tomcat | grep java` if the process still perist you may use '`killjava` command.

 * Monitor the APIServer daemon app server activity:
 `tail -f $CATALINA_HOME/logs/catalina.out`